Thomas Becket: Sources

 The main sources for the life of Becket are a number of biographies written by contemporaries.
 A few of these documents are by unknown writers, although traditional historiography has given them names.
-The known biographers are John of Salisbury, Edward Grim, Benedict of Peterborough, William of Canterbury, William fitzStephen, Guernes of Pont-Sainte-Maxence, Robert of Cricklade, Alan of Tewkesbury, Benet of St Albans, and Herbert of Bosham.
+The known biographers are John of Salisbury, Edward Grim, Benedict of Peterborough, William of Canterbury, William fitz Stephen, Guernes of Pont-Sainte-Maxence, Robert of Cricklade, Alan of Tewkesbury, Benet of St Albans, and Herbert of Bosham.
 The other biographers, who remain anonymous, are generally given the pseudonyms of Anonymous I, Anonymous II (or Anonymous of Lambeth), and Anonymous III (or Lansdowne Anonymous).

-Besides these accounts, there are also two other accounts that are likely contemporary that appear in the Quadrilogus II and the Thómas saga Erkibyskups.
-Besides these biographies, there is also the mention of the events of Becket's life in the chroniclers of the time.
-These include Robert of Torigni's work, Roger of Howden's Gesta Regis Henrici Secundi and Chronica, Ralph Diceto's works, William of Newburgh's Historia Rerum, and Gervase of Canterbury's works.
+Besides these accounts, there are also two others that are likely contemporary that appear in the Quadrilogus II and the Thómas saga Erkibyskups.
+Besides these biographies, there is also the mention of the events of Becket's life in the chronicles of the time.
+These include Robert of Torigni's work, Roger of Howden's Gesta Regis Henrici Secundi and Chronica, Ralph de Diceto's works, William of Newburgh's Historia Rerum, and Gervase of Canterbury's works.
+Another account appears in Expugnatio Hibernica ("Conquest of Ireland", 1189) by Gerald of Wales.